 From time to time, the Authority is a defendant in certain lawsuits which are incidental to its operations.
-Management is of the opinion that the accompanying financial statements will not be materially affected by the ultimate resolution of litigation pending or threatened as of June 30, 2018.
+Management is of the opinion that the accompanying financial statements will not be materially affected by the ultimate resolution of litigation pending or threatened as of June 30, 2019, or June 30, 2018.